text-to-cards/text-to-cards/docs/contact.md

-## Report bugs
+## Get in touch

-Report any issues on [Text to Cards Github repo](https://github.com/text-to-cards/text-to-cards/issues).
+Have any suggestions?
+Wanna chat?
+Then DM me on Twitter: [@somiandras](https://twitter.com/somiandras)